 Once all of the technical solutions are up and running, those in charge of their maintenance must write up technical implementation procedures.
 These must be tested by a third party.

 For security reasons, these procedures must not be stored in the same physical environment.
 They must be safeguarded against any modifications or alterations and protected in such a way that they can only be accessed by those who need to read them.

-The IT manager, who is the de facto manager of disaster recovery plan maintenance, must ensure that the technical procedures are protected, available and up to date.
+The IT manager, who is the de facto manager of the disaster recovery plan maintenance, must ensure that the technical procedures are protected, available, and up to date.

 At the end of the process, they start drafting the disaster recovery plan based on various scenarios and taking care to include, for each situation, the activation conditions and the related technical processes.

-In concrete terms, a scenario stages a risk to which the “company” has been exposed and presents the solution to resolve the situation in accordance with the RPOs and RTOs.
+In concrete terms, a scenario stages a risk to which the ‘company’ has been exposed and presents the solution to resolve the situation under the RPOs and RTOs.

 General theme: A hacker is hired by competitors to corrupt customer data.

 A hacker, motivated by financial gain, has the IT resources and expert knowledge required to exploit the technical vulnerabilities of the IT network.
 More specifically, they take advantage of the poorly protected Wi-Fi connection and corrupt the server on which the customers’ financial data is hosted, affecting the integrity of the data.
 They voluntarily change the customers’ financial information (debits/credits/pending transactions).

 Can we meet the RPO?
 Countermeasures / technical solutions to be tested:

 Is an alert generated in the event of: